domchristie/tailwindcss-jit-rails/README.md

 ## Deploy

-Rather than checking in the built `_tailwind.css` file each time we make changes, we could make this part of a build process on deploy.
+Rather than checking in the built `tailwind-build.css` file each time we make changes, we could make this part of a build process on deploy.
 Here's the steps for deploying to Heroku:

 Ignore the files we don't need to check in:
 ```